kbaynes/kerr-ec2/README.md

 Confirm that you can SSH into the instance by clicking the Connect button and using the given SSH command.
 Once connected, confirm that MariaDB is running by typing 'mysql' and that you get the mysql > prompt.

-If you have Security Group configured and default SSH keys configured, then it should be possible have a running applicaiton server in less than 5 minutes.
+If you have Security Group configured and default SSH keys configured, then it should be possible have a running applicaition server in less than 5 minutes.

 ### Notes